texus/texus.github.io/_posts/2015-06-20-cross-platform-custom-shaped-windows.md

 ---
 This post will explain how to create transparent (non-rectangular) windows on Windows, Linux and Mac OS X. The shape of the window will be determined by an image with a transparent background.
 If the pixel is transparent then it will not be part of the window.
 It is assumed that the size of the image and the size of the window are the same.

 Each operating system requires different code and will be discussed separately.
-Below you will find code snippets, but for a full example check this <a href="https://github.com/texus/TransparentWindows">github project</a> which creates a window with a custom shape with SFML.
+Below you will find code snippets, but for a full example check this [github project](https://github.com/texus/TransparentWindows) which creates a window with a custom shape with SFML.
 <!--more-->

 In the code snippets below get_window, get_pixel_color, image_width and image_height are just placeholders.
 How you get these properties is up to you.
 In my example I used SFML, but the code below does not depend on it.

-<h3>Windows</h3>
+### Windows
-On Windows we just have to create a region in the wanted shape and use the <a href="https://msdn.microsoft.com/en-us/library/aa930600.aspx">SetWindowRgn</a> function to set it.
-To get this region we will combine multiple regions with <a href="https://msdn.microsoft.com/en-us/library/aa922002.aspx">CombineRgn</a>.
+On Windows we just have to create a region in the wanted shape and use the [SetWindowRgn](https://msdn.microsoft.com/en-us/library/aa930600.aspx) function to set it.
+To get this region we will combine multiple regions with [CombineRgn](https://msdn.microsoft.com/en-us/library/aa922002.aspx).

 Since we want our region to be based on an image, we must adapt the region pixel by pixel.
 It might be slightly more performant to detect bigger rectangles in the image so that less regions have to be created, but the effort in doing so is probably larger than the speed gain.